david8z/GuessWho/README.md

 # GuessWho
-Web Game for Hack UPC.
+Web Game for HackUPC 2019.